-The mesothelioma attorneys at the Simmons Law Firm represent victims of mesothelioma cancer throughout the United States including the state of Massachusetts.
-We have represented thousands of families affected by mesothelioma and asbestos-related cancer and have seen the suffering it causes firsthand.
-The Simmons Law Firm is dedicated to giving our clients the respect and attention they deserve, no matter where they live.
+The mesothelioma attorneys at Simmons Hanly Conroy represent victims of mesothelioma cancer throughout the United States including the state of Massachusetts.
+Our attorney have represented thousands of families affected by mesothelioma and asbestos-related cancer and have seen the suffering it causes firsthand.
+Simmons Hanly Conroy is dedicated to giving our clients the respect and attention they deserve, no matter where they live.

-If you or someone you love has mesothelioma, we will come to you.
-Over the past decade, our asbestos attorneys have represented many clients throughout Massachusetts, including families from the following locations:
+If you or someone you love has mesothelioma, a mesothelioma lawyer will come to you.
+Over the past decade, we have represented many clients throughout Massachusetts, including families from the following locations:

-As a nationwide firm, our asbestos attorneys have the resources and experience necessary to represent individuals and families against large companies in this complex area of litigation.
+As a nationwide firm, our mesothelioma attorneys have the resources and experience necessary to represent individuals and families against large companies in this complex area of litigation.
 Our firm has recovered over $4 billion in verdicts and settlements for thousands of families affected by mesothelioma and asbestos-related diseases.
-Our asbestos lawyers have recovered $60 million on behalf of mesothelioma and asbestos disease victims located in the state of Massachusetts alone.*
+Our mesothelioma attorneys have recovered $60 million on behalf of mesothelioma and asbestos disease victims located in the state of Massachusetts alone.*

 * Please note that recovery results vary per client.
 The recovery amounts in each case reflect the specific facts of that case.
 Further, recovery amounts in past cases are not a guarantee of future results

 You should know that Massachusetts has a unique set of laws that could impact your ability to file a claim.
 For example, Massachusetts has statute of limitation laws that restrict the time frame in which mesothelioma victims and family members can file a lawsuit.
-Rest assured our mesothelioma lawyers are prepared to help you understand the process for filing an asbestos lawsuit and guide you through the legal system.
-If you’d like to talk to a Massachusetts mesothelioma lawyer about a potential case, contact one of the nationwide asbestos attorneys at the Simmons Law Firm today.
+Rest assured our Massachusetts mesothelioma lawyers are prepared to help you understand the process for filing a mesothelioma lawsuit and guide you through the legal system.
+If you’d like to talk to a Massachusetts mesothelioma lawyer about a potential case, contact Simmons Hanly Conroy today.

-If you have mesothelioma or lung cancer due to asbestos exposure, please contact our mesothelioma lawyers for a free case evaluation.
+If you have mesothelioma or lung cancer due to asbestos exposure, please contact one of our Massachusetts mesothelioma attorneys for a free case evaluation.

 An Introduction to Asbestos and Mesothelioma